jfbus/autoconfig/README.md

 # config

-Autonomous configuration for golang packages with hot reload on signals
+Autonomous configuration for golang packages with hot reload.

+* Each package has its own configuration, neither `main()` nor any other part of your application has the knowledge of the package configuration.
+* Config can be dynamically updated when the application receives a signal.

 ## Usage